Orange Gnome Campion

 A newer selection with large brilliant orange-scarlet flowers held over dark-green and bronze foliage; this variety has attractive seed pods that follow the flowers

 Orange Gnome Campion has masses of beautiful scarlet star-shaped flowers at the ends of the stems from early to mid summer, which are most effective when planted in groupings.
 Its attractive tomentose pointy leaves emerge burgundy in spring, turning dark green in color with distinctive deep purple edges throughout the season.
-The fruit is not ornamentally significant.
 The deep purple stems are very colorful and add to the overall interest of the plant.

 Orange Gnome Campion is an herbaceous perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.